isaac1369/Physical-Tamper-Attack-Detection/README.md

 * hall: A narrow corridor with flat uncongested walls which are present in many public buildings.

 ## How to use our datasets
 All data sets are stored as a binary file.
-To load a specific dataset you can use like the file uploaded in the office directory.
+To load a specific dataset you can use the file uploaded in the main directory with the name "file_reader.py".

 ## Check also our paper
 1. https://ieeexplore.ieee.org/abstract/document/9403404